Jumbo Content

 Spectral Drift

 The OCI spectral calibration is monitored on-orbit by Fraunhofer lines in the radiances reflected off the bright solar diffuser.
 The methodology has been described by Eplee et al., 2024.
 Fig. 4a shows results for the blue Focal Plane Assembly (FPA) and the red FPA.
 It is likely that discontinuities (see e.g. 526nm) are due to the fitting approach and are not a sign of actual change in the spectral calibration.
+The temporal trends shown in the plots below are well within the On-Orbit Allowable Spectral Stability requirement of 0.5nm per year.

 Fig. 4a: Spectral drift derived from selected Fraunhofer lines on the blue FPA (top) and red FPA (bottom).